+Regarding the Android Market, what apps do people think are missing?
 I'm teaching myself a little Android programming.
 I'll try upload eventually a free app or two hopefully that the Marketplace doesn't already have a bunch of.

 I want to make a map-based interactive data visualization (to be accessed on the Internet) and I have no idea where to start. [more inside]